 Encoding configuration

-You should use a specific video and audio codecs for transcoding - "packets" as a video codec and "audio_packets" as an audio codec.
+You should use a specific video and audio codecs for transcoding - "packets" as a video codec and audio codec.
 For example, for MP4 container, the encoding configuration looks like:

 format='mp4' video::codec='packets' audio::codec='packets'